kekepins/clash-royal-analytics/README.md

 ## Dataset

-A first dataset is constructed, 363152 matches and can be accessed here.
+A first dataset is constructed, 363152 matches and can be accessed [here](https://github.com/kekepins/clash-royal-analytics/blob/master/dataset/cr_data_1535999786739.zip)